CentOS/ansible-infra-playbooks/README.md

 ## Ansible roles setup
 All roles will be deployed for a list of individual git repositories, each one being its own role.
 A requirements.yml file will be used to declare which roles (and from where to get them) and so downloaded on the ansible host through ansible-galaxy

+## Inventory and encrypted files
+Inventory is itself a different git repository, git-crypted and that will be checked-out on the ansible host Same for the two following git (crypted) repositories:
+ * pkistore (holding some PKI key/certs)
+ * filestore (holding some other files/secrets that aren't templates but that should be crypted/non public, so not in roles either)